angelagomes1/angelagomes1/README.md

 - 👋 Hi, I’m @angelagomes1
-- 👀 I’m intrested in programming
+- 👀 I’m interested in programming
 - 🌱 I’m currently learning computer science
-- 💞️ I’m looking to learn more about programming and data science
+- 💞️ I’m looking to learn more about programming.
 - 📫 How to reach me :- www.linkedin.com/in/angelawgomes

 <!---